GC AI

 The answer is narrower than the headlines suggest, and more actionable than most coverage acknowledged.
 Heppner is the first nationwide privilege ruling against generative AI use by a represented party, and Claude is the platform at its center.

-GC AI is the legal AI platform Cecilia Ziniti built for the kind of in-house counsel she used to be at Anki, BloomTech, and Replit.
+GC AI is the legal AI enterprise platform Cecilia Ziniti built for the kind of in-house counsel she used to be at Anki, BloomTech, and Replit.
 We use Anthropic's models among others, which means we know where Claude shines for in-house legal work and where the gaps still need closing.

 Can In-House Counsel Use Claude AI for Legal Work?